 My hope is that this simple tip will help you avoid at least one of these distractions multiple times per day … the non-important email.
 Before you continue, you may also want to check out How to Forward an Email as a Text Message.

 Follow these simple steps to reach email bliss (or at least a slight tingling sensation):

-- Once a day or at some other frequency of your choosing type label:unread into the GMail search box to see all the emails that did not disrupt your flow, bask in your own glory and then process them at your leisure.
+4. Once a day or at some other frequency of your choosing type label:unread into the GMail search box to see all the emails that did not disrupt your flow.

 The value of this method lies in how aggressively you filter.
 After practicing this method for several months, I hardly ever see a non-important email in my Inbox (this is especially useful when checking email on the iPhone) … and when I do … filter time!